 If this is how the company treats a new customer, I can only imagine how much worse it will get from here on in.
 Buyer beware.

-Review about: Cricket Wireless Service Transfer.
+Product or Service Mentioned: Cricket Wireless Service Transfer.

 Reason of review: Problem with delivery.